 Once you’ve won an item, you need to pay for it, which you can do through eBay’s secure server.
 After you’ve made a payment, the seller will ship your item to you.
 As you wait, you can track your order online to make sure it’s going where it needs to.
 After receiving your item, make sure you provide feedback about your seller to help other eBay users in the future.

 You can also become a seller on eBay, and sell your own products!

-To become a seller on eBay is easy; what’s more difficult is establishing a reputation on the website so that eBay users actually want to buy from you.
-Here is our 3-step method for how to become a seller on eBay:
+Becoming a seller is easy; what’s more difficult is establishing a reputation on the website so that users actually want to buy from you.
+Here is our 3-step method for how to become a seller:

-The first step is to set up a seller account on eBay.
+The first step is to set up a seller account.
 You must confirm your name, address, and phone number, as well as set up an automatic payment method for your seller fees and money-back guarantee returns.

 Once you have your listing up, the next step is to wait!
 By checking on the Sell section of eBay, you will be able to see if anyone has bid on your item.
 You can also answer any questions about the item that people have posted.
 Sellers establish better reputations by having good customer service, so always remember to treat potential buyers well, and do everything you can to help them make a decision.

 If you make a sale, be sure to verify you have received payment from the buyer.
 From there, package your item as nicely and securely as possible, verify the shipment information, and leave feedback about your buyer for other eBay sellers.
 Reviewing buyers is just as important as reviewing sellers!